Anal Cunt: Lyrical themes

 It was also on It Just Gets Worse that the band began to include references to the Holocaust in their songs, including "I Sent Concentration Camp Footage to America's Funniest Home Videos", "Body by Auschwitz" and "Hitler Was a Sensitive Man".
 This theme of seemingly glorifying Adolf Hitler and his actions continued on their subsequent EPs, with songs such as "I'm Hitler", "I Went Back in Time and Voted for Hitler" and "Ha Ha Holocaust".

 Another common lyrical theme in the band's material was that of insulting other bands, or music in general.
 Such examples include the song titles "Rancid Sucks (and The Clash Sucked Too)", "Limp Bizkit Think They're Black, but They're Just Gay", "Anyone Who Likes the Dillinger Escape Plan Is a Faggot" and "311 Sucks".

 Next to this offensive material, some of their other songs were deliberately much more light-hearted, which was done to self-parody.
 This includes the satirical Picnic of Love album, and also covers of songs completely different from their style including "Can't Touch This", "Stayin' Alive", "Escape", "Electric Avenue", "The Theme From Three's Company", "You're Gonna Need Someone on Your Side", "Hungry Hungry Hippos", and "Just the Two of Us", as well as their karaoke rendition of the Steve Miller Band song "Abracadabra" (intended to be a "cover" of "Sabbra Cadabra" by Black Sabbath).
 On their "Another E.P" 7 inch they covered "Goon" by Goon and Riverbottom Nightmare Band from The Muppets.
 They also played snippets of "Why Not Try Suicide" by P.T.L Klub, "Religious Vomit" by Dead Kennedys, "Breaking The Law" by Judas Priest and had even covered Pantera's titular first track on The Great Southern Trendkill in one of their later EPs.

 Critic Steve Huey called their album Morbid Florist "barely listenable".
 Seth Putnam admitted that he had sent copies of the band's work to publications because he knew it would get negative reviews from authors.

 Legacy

+Following the death of vocalist Seth Putnam in 2011 Tom Breihan of Pitchfork wrote on the band stating "Anal Cunt became notorious for their brief, throat-shred songs, their confrontational live shows, their constantly-shifting lineups, and, more than anything else, their song titles, almost all of which were intentionally offensive to ridiculous degrees."

 In Q magazine's 2005 book The Greatest Rock & Pop Miscellany Ever!, Anal Cunt was included in a list of "25 Band Names That Should Have Stayed on the Drawing Board".
 In 2021, Mike Rampton of Kerrang named Anal Cunt as the "most offensive band name of all time."

+In 2013 a tribute album titled Defenders of the Noise - A Tribute to Anal Cunt was released and features Anal Cunt covers by 26 different grindcore bands.